mnaswinpro/android-bank/android/Activity.md

 ```

 ## Why do launcher activity have exported flag set as true by default?
 Specifies whether an activity can be launched by other apps.
-By default true for launcher activity.
+By default, true for launcher activity.

 ## What are the different launch modes to launch an activity?